jeremy21212121/evo-re/readme.md

 This could potentially all be done client-side, as the API sets the "Access-Control-Allow-Origin" header to "*", allowing a web app on any domain to use it.
 However, I think I will end up implementing a server-side component to allow greater control over the request headers sent.
 It also may be necessary to fix out-of-spec JSON responses, which will be easier server-side.

+# Todo

+- I noticed one small difference on the response from the availableVehicles endpoint; the JSON response is prefixed with "[]".
+This is typically done to cause browser JSON parsers to error.
+I will need to double check to make sure all headers are identical.

+- I still haven't captured the login and reserving flows, as listing can be done without logging in.
+At some point, I need to capture and reimplement those flows, I'm just not sure if I will do it in the prototype bash phase or after I make the first web app.
+Honestly, I'm just tired of trawling through requests in mitmproxy right now.